jenna08/hello-world/README.md

 # hello-world

-hi this is me
+hi this is my first commit on github
-on github for th first time
-expecting to learn somthngs grt